Toyota Yaris Cross Review & Prices

 The Yaris Cross will seat four adults in comfort, but fitting a child seat can be a pain thanks to the narrow door openings

-Go for one of the higher-spec models and you get heated front seats and a heated steering wheel to stay toasty on cold winter mornings, and all but the entry-level car get adjustable lumbar support.
+Go for one of the higher-spec models, and you get heated front seats and a heated steering wheel, and all but the entry-level car get adjustable lumbar support.

-As for storage space for your bits and bobs, it’s pretty average.
-The door bins are decent and will take a big bottle with ease and there are a couple of cupholders in the centre console, although the armrest can interfere with larger bottles here.
+Extra storage space isn’t all too impressive.
+The door bins are decent and will take a big bottle with ease, and there are a couple of cupholders in the centre console, but there’s no clever hidden solutions or particularly cavernous spaces.

 Space in the back seats

-Space in the back is decent on the whole.
-Headroom will be at a premium for taller adults, but carrying two people will be no bother.
-Taking three in the back on the other hand could be tricky thanks to the narrow centre seat.
+Headroom in the Yaris Cross will be at a premium for taller adults, but carrying two people will be no bother.
+Three passengers at once may lead to plenty of rubbed shoulders.

-Rear seat occupants have a pair of front seatback pockets and some small door bins to store their possessions, and all but the entry-level car get two cup holders in the back as well.
+Rear seat occupants have small door bins to store their possessions, and all but the entry-level car get two cup holders in the back as well.
 It’s just a shame there are no charging points back here.

-The two outer seats have easy-reach ISOFIX anchors, although you’re almost certain to lose the removable covers.
-Fitting a child seat is a bit of a faff as well because the rear doors don’t open very wide.
-A Skoda Kamiq is more practical for growing families.
+The two outer seats have easy-reach ISOFIX anchors, although getting a child seat is a bit of a faff as well because the rear doors don’t open very wide.

 Boot space

-At 397 litres, the Toyota Yaris Cross just about matches the Kamiq’s 400-litre boot capacity.
-It trails behind the Peugeot 2008’s 434 litres though, and the lack of clever sliding seats means it can’t come close to the Renault Captur’s 536-litre figure.
+At 397 litres, the Toyota Yaris Cross just about matches the Skoda Kamiq’s 400-litre boot capacity.
+It trails behind the Peugeot 2008’s 434 litres, though, and the lack of clever sliding seats means it can’t come close to the Renault Captur’s 536-litre figure.

-Numbers don’t tell the full story though, and the lack of a load lip and the wide boot opening make it very easy to sling heavy items in.
-You get an adjustable boot floor and some handy luggage hooks and belts to make the most of the space on offer.
+That said, the lack of a load lip and the wide boot opening make it very easy to sling heavy items in.
 The Excel trim also gets an electric boot that can be activated by waving your foot beneath the rear bumper.
+Oddly, this isn’t available on more expensive GR Sport cars.

-The seats also fold down flat, and the clever fabric parcel shelf can be placed on the floor without taking up space making it easy to exploit the new-found 1,097 litres of space.
-The Yaris Cross is also available with all-wheel drive, another unusual feature, but it does reduce overall boot space to 320 litres with the seats up.
+The Yaris Cross is also available with all-wheel drive, but that does reduce overall boot space to 320 litres with the seats up.

 Interior style, infotainment and accessories